vkbansal/vkbansal.me/src/posts/2023/books-2022.md

 <!--rehype:class=float-right-->

 This book is by Bill Gates, the co-founder of Microsoft and a Billionaire Philanthropist.
 This book is a call to action addressing the most pressing issue of our time, climate change.
+This book is written in such a simple manner, that it's really easy for a layman to grasp the thoughts of the author.

 In the book, Gates talks about greenhouse gases and their adverse effects on the environment.
 He also talks about the technology and innovations that will be needed to reduce greenhouse gas